GoogleCloudPlatform/community/tutorials/kubernetes-auth-openid-rbac.md

       name: oidc
 ```

-Copy everything after users and append to you existing user list in the `~/.kube/config`.
-Now we have 2 users.
-One from the new cluster configuration and one we added.
+Copy everything after `users:` and append it to your existing user list in the `~/.kube/config`.
+Now you have 2 users: one from the new cluster configuration and one that you added.

 ### 3.3 Verify token
 Test the id-token using https://jwt.io/.
 Be sure that you have “email_verified”: true in the decoded message.
 Test connection of the new user: